EAR-conv-rec/EAR-conv-rec.github.io/aboutus.md

 We are a cohort of researcher enthusiastic on IR and NLP.

-The best way to know about us is a simple google search on our name, and browse our website.
+The best way to know us, is a simple google search on our name in the paper, and browse our website.

 Thanks!